opensource-force/osf-blog/content/posts/you_are_not_a_number/part_7/index.md

 +++
-title = "Part 7 - Just put a coin after it" date = "2025-02-02"
-updated = "2025-02-02"
+title = "Part 7 - At least you have the same rights as money" date = "2025-02-02" updated = "2025-02-02"
 +++